ug2146/NNDL_Kaggle/README.md

 Also, there is an imbalance in the number of samples for each sub class(50 or 100) in the training dataset.

+##Hierarchy
+This directory consists of following items, <br>
+1)Utils folder: Code for submitting predictions <br>
+2)Approach1.ipynb which contains code for implementation of Approach 1 discussed below <br>
+3)Approach2.ipynb which contains code for implementation of Approach 2 discussed below <br>

 ## Approach:
 For this task, we have used two approaches <br>
 1)Approach 1: An ensemble of CNN and Transformer <br>